A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open

-We make use of corruptions across four categories: noise, blur, weather and digital corruptions, as introduced by Hendrycks and Dietterich \cite{Hendrycks2019}.
+We make use of corruptions across four categories: noise, blur, weather and digital corruptions, as introduced by \cite{Hendrycks2019}.
 These can further be distinguished into 15 types: low-lighting Gaussian noise, electronic shot noise, bit error impulse noise, speckle noise, Gaussian blur, defocus blur, glass blur, zoom blur, motion blur, snow, fog, brightness, contrast, saturation and elastic deformations.
 Each corruption is algorithmically generated with five discretized levels of severity, of which the first two are at times barely discernible from a typical image by a human.
 We accordingly corrupt 7.5\% of the data across these 75 corruptions.
 We add the additional constraint that each image can only be corrupted once.
 Note that in principle some corruptions, such as noise resulting from low lighting conditions and out of focus blurring, could occur simultaneously.
 We have deliberately chosen this amount of corruption to, on the one hand be small enough to not affect overall performance if trained on the entire dataset, on the other hand be larger than the core set size or active learning query amounts used in previous sections.
 Hypothetically, in the absolute worst case this could result in only corrupted images being selected and the entire chosen set being much less representative of the complete dataset than a selection of clean examples would be.
-We repeat the previous CIFAR10 experiments under these conditions.
-For better visualization and quantification we do not show plots, but have instead picked three evenly spaced points of figures \ref{fig:coreset_training} and \ref{fig:active_learning}.
+We repeat the previous CIFAR10 experiments under these conditions. \\